MousaAdnan/CS50-Projects/project/README.md

 #### Description:

 rewrite everything
-This project is a web-based implementation of the classic Tic Tac Toe game, designed with a Harvard-inspired theme.
+This project is a web-based implementation of the classic Tic Tac Toe game.
 The game features a Player vs. Computer mode with an elegant and accessible user interface that uses Harvard’s maroon and gold color scheme for a polished look.

 The project allows players to:
 1. Compete against the computer.